Green Pozole with Chicken: How to Make Pozole Verde

 WHAT IS POZOLE?

 Pozole is a traditional Mexican soup, sometimes referred to as a stew made with hominy (dried corn kernels treated with an alkali), meat (usually pork, chicken, or turkey), and a richly seasoned broth.
-The dish can be classified into various types, such as red pozole, green pozole (pozole verde), and white pozole (pozole blanco), depending on the color and ingredients of the broth.
+I love serving it with tostadas topped with Mexican crema or a light Guacamole Salsa.

-A BRIEF HISTORY OF POZOLE
+BRIEF HISTORY OF POZOLE

-Pozole is a dish that dates back to pre-Columbian Mesoamerican cuisine and was prepared by the Aztecs for special celebrations.
-Pozole is a Nahuatl word that means hominy, which is derived from corn.
+• Pozole is a Nahuatl word that means hominy, which is derived from corn.
 According to legend, pozole used to be made with human flesh, but after the arrival of the Spaniards in the 1500s it was replaced with pork.
-Pozole continues to be a festive dish that is prepared on special occasions such as Christmas, weddings, birthdays, and Day of the Dead.
-Like spirits that live forever in our hearts, these cultural and culinary traditions survive by those that breathe life into them within their homes and communities.

 WHY YOU’LL LOVE THIS RECIPE

-Family recipe: I learned this recipe from one of the best cooks in my family – my Tía Koya, so you know it has to be good.
+Family recipe: I learned this recipe from one of the best cooks in my family, my Tía Koya, so you know it has to be good.

 INGREDIENTS

-- Large white onion: yellow would also work
+• Large white onion: yellow would also work

-- Garlic cloves
+• Garlic cloves

-- Canned white hominy: using canned hominy in this recipe is a time-saver!
+• Canned white hominy: using canned hominy in this recipe is a time-saver!

-SALSA VERDE FOR POZOLE VERDE
+SALSA VERDE INGREDIENTS FOR POZOLE VERDE

-- Aromatics: Onion, garlic, and bay leaves
+• Aromatics: Onion, garlic, and bay leaves

-- More fresh greens: Green bell pepper, tomatillos, spinach, cilantro bunch, and dry oregano add color and flavor
+• More fresh greens: Green bell pepper, tomatillos, spinach, cilantro bunch, and dry oregano add color and flavor

-- Salt and cooking oil
+• Salt and cooking oil

 GARNISHES

-- Sliced radishes
+• Sliced radishes

-- Shredded cabbage or lettuce
+• Shredded cabbage or lettuce

-- Mexican oregano
+• Mexican oregano

-- Crushed red pepper
+• Crushed red pepper

-- Fresh limes
+• Fresh limes

 HOW TO MAKE THIS RECIPE